Leadership at Central

 Craig & Donna Gladman

-“I admire the tenacity of the people at Central, never wavering from the core mission since making the difficult decision twenty years ago to remain as a downtown urban church.”
+“I admire the tenacity of the people at Central, never wavering from the core mission since making the difficult decision many years ago to remain as a downtown urban church.”

-Craig and Donna actually met at Northwest Texas Hospital in 1975 --- Donna was a young nursing student and Craig was a surgical scrub nurse.
+Craig and Donna actually met at Northwest Texas Hospital in 1975 — Donna was a young nursing student and Craig was a surgical scrub nurse.
 They began to date, started coming to Central together, and were married three years later.
-Today, Craig is a practicing optometrist and an owner/partner of Premier Vision and Donna is a retired emergency room nurse.
+Today, Craig is a practicing optometrist and is now semi-retired having a specialty practice in medical only, non-surgical medical optometry at Rush Eye Associates in Amarillo.
+Donna, is a retired emergency room nurse.
 They have two sons and six grandchildren, all here in Amarillo.

 The Gladmans help teach in our adult Bible classes and with the Central children’s ministry.
 They both volunteer and teach at Martha’s Home.
 And Craig is in his third decade as a trustee for Great Cities Missions.